 Credit by Examination.
-The student may no longer receive credit for language courses by performance on placement examinations.
-The student who believes he is eligible for special credit because of superior preparation or independent study is especially urged to accelerate his college program by taking appropriate examinations.
+The student may receive credit for certain courses by performance on placement examinations in English, French, German, Latin, Spanish, government, history, chemistry, mathematics when validated by taking and passing an advanced course in the same subject, and by successful performance on appropriate examinations while at Indiana University.
+The student who believes he is eligible for special credit because of superior preparations or independent study is especially urged to accelerate his college program in this manner.